skullface/protest.wtf/_resources/what-to-bring-to-protest.md

 Consider using helmets made for high-impact or extreme sports.

-* Hockey or football helmets effectively protect against head trauma.
 * Airsoft metal mesh half-masks protect the lower half your face.
 They are designed to withstand BB shots when worn with a mouth guard.
+* Hockey or football helmets protect against head trauma.

 At the very least, wear a hat and hoodie.
 This is to cover the top of your head and face from surveillance and direct pepper spray.